Vera Lynn: Britain's Greatest National Treasure

 But Vera Lynn was far more than just a popular singer.
 This story tells of her work during the war in supporting servicemen, factory workers and the home population making her, arguably, Britain’s greatest national treasure.

-The music contained, for which we claim no copyright ownership, includes: Cinderella Stay In My Arms – Bert Ambrose Orchestra (featuring Vera Lynn); Adolf – Billy Cotton & His Band; Red Sails in the Sunset – Joe Loss Orchestra (featuring Vera Lynn); We’ll Meet Again (original Novachord version) – Vera Lynn; That Lovely Weekend – Vera Lynn; We’ll Meet Again – Benny Goodman & his Orchestra (featuring Peggy Lee); Candle in the Wind – Elton John; Workers Playtime – BBC Orchestra; Lili Marlene – Vera Lynn; Extracts from Sincerely Yours – BBC; We’re Going to Hang out the Washing on the Siegfried Line – Sydney Lipton & The Grosvenor House Dance Orchestra; Image Me in the Maginot Line – George Formby; Doing the Lambeth Walk – Gracie Fields; Extracts from ITMA (It’s That Man Again) – BBC; White Cliffs of Dover – Vera Lynn; Moonlight Serenade – Glenn Miller; A Nightingale Sang in Berkeley Square – Vera Lynn; Auf Wiederseh’n Sweetheart – Vera Lynn; We’ll Meet Again – Vera Lynn leading community singing.
+The music contained, for which we claim no copyright ownership, includes: Cinderella Stay In My Arms – Bert Ambrose Orchestra (featuring Vera Lynn); Adolf – Billy Cotton & His Band; Red Sails in the Sunset – Joe Loss Orchestra (featuring Vera Lynn); I’m in the Market for You – Bert Ambrose & His Orchestra; Top Hat – Anon (Crown Records); We’ll Meet Again (original Novachord version) – Vera Lynn; That Lovely Weekend – Vera Lynn; We’ll Meet Again – Benny Goodman & his Orchestra (featuring Peggy Lee); Candle in the Wind – Elton John; Calling all Workers – BBC Orchestra; Lili Marlene – Lale Anderson; Lili Marlene – Marlene Dietrich; Lili Marlene – Vera Lynn; Extracts from Sincerely Yours – BBC; We’re Going to Hang out the Washing on the Siegfried Line – Sydney Lipton & The Grosvenor House Dance Orchestra; Image Me in the Maginot Line – George Formby; Doing the Lambeth Walk – Gracie Fields; Worker’s Playtime – BBC Radio Orchestra; Extracts from ITMA (It’s That Man Again) – BBC; White Cliffs of Dover – Vera Lynn; Bob Hope Radio Show – Bob Hope; Moonlight Serenade – Glenn Miller; A Nightingale Sang in Berkeley Square – Vera Lynn; We’ll Meet Again – Vera Lynn leading community singing.